tanc7/Facerider/README.md

 My advice in determining the correct gateway is to use "traceproto 8.8.8.8" and then follow the route it takes.
 Usually, the gateway is the first hop.

+# Update: Added temporary "hacky" fix to BDFProxy

+In this latest version, BDFProxy will auto-start in the background.
+It is smart enough to automatically determine your local IPv4 address using just the INTERFACE line filled, via the netifaces module.

+To catch the shells, open a new Kali Linux terminal and enter <code>msfconsole -r bdfproxy_msf_resource.rc</code>

+BDFProxy stands for Backdoor Factory Proxy, and during the ARP Spoofing process, any non HTTPS downloads of .exe, .zip, .lin files, etc., will be auto-patched with Metasploit Meterpreter Remote Access Trojans.

 # Beef Framework on a Remote VPS

 The line "JS_URL = http://127.0.0.1:3000/hook.js" can be modified to point to a remote VPS (such as Amazon Web Services) running the beef framework allowing you to hook local victims browsers and then exploit them remotely.